-‘Inshallah’: The Arabic ‘fuggedaboudit’ Biden dropped to blast Trump on tax returns during the debate
+‘Inshallah’: The Arabic ‘fuggedaboudit’ Biden dropped to blast Trump on tax returns

 “Am I hearing things?” asked Aymann Ismail, a staff writer at Slate.

-“Did Biden just hit him with a ‘inshallah,’" wrote the Queens rapper Bas.
+“Did Biden just hit him with a ‘inshallah,’ " wrote the Queens rapper Bas.
 “That’s all I needed to hear!!"

-The former vice president has battled a stutter and is known for sometimes tripping over his words, so many viewers at first were left in a state of confusion about what exactly Biden had said.
-Was it “under the law?”
-“In July?”
-“Enchilada?”
+The former vice president has had a stutter and is known for sometimes tripping over his words, so many viewers at first were left in a state of confusion about what exactly Biden had said.
+Was it “under the law”?
+“In July”?
+“Enchilada”?

-One of the people who was not initially sure was Fadi Hilani, a linguistics professor at Montclair State University in New Jersey who has researched the use of “inshallah.”
-It simply seemed too sophisticated for Biden, who does not speak the language, to use in a presidential debate, Hilani told The Washington Post.
+Among those who were not initially sure was Fadi Helani, a linguistics professor at Montclair State University in New Jersey who has researched the use of “inshallah" in conversation.
+The phrase simply seemed too sophisticated for Biden, who does not speak the language, to use in a presidential debate, Helani told The Washington Post.

 When used in formal Arabic, including in media interviews or news conferences by politicians in the Arab world, he said, inshallah serves as an expression of hope for a desired outcome.
 Yet in informal conversation, inshallah can also be used sarcastically to mean that the hope or statement is too good to be true.

 “If somebody says talks about passing a test, and you say, ‘inshallah,’ that means you’re hoping they pass,” Hilani said.
-“But if somebody says that, and you know they’re a lazy student, ‘inshallah’ means you don’t believe them at all. "
+“But if somebody says that, and you know they’re a lazy student, ‘inshallah’ means you don’t believe them at all.”

 When it came to Trump’s tax returns, Biden’s “inshallah” — uttered with a slight smirk — fell firmly into the latter camp, Hilani said.